tmforum-oda/oda-canvas/usecase-library/UC0XX-Secrets-Management-JWT-based.md

 ### Pragmatic View

-This is a reference for how to implement a component vault.
+This is a reference for how to implement a secrets management.
 It is not perfect.
 But, as long as we have nothing better, it can be used.